miso-lims/walkthroughs/0-original-walkthrough.md

 in-progress and remain on the _Unfulfilled_ tab until the run transitions to _Completed_.

-A pool can have many orders.
-Orders for the same platform and chemistry are summed when displayed on this page.
+A pool can have many sequencing orders.
+Sequencing orders for the same platform and chemistry are summed when displayed on this page.